Predicting Tribe's 2021 Opening Day roster

 GOODYEAR, Ariz. -- The Indians entered Spring Training with more position battles than they’ve had over the past few years.
 But with just over one week of camp remaining, there is a little more clarity on where the roster will stand when the team departs for Opening Day in Detroit.

-There are some guarantees when it comes to the 26-man roster and a lot of question marks.
-Let’s take an early look at how the Indians’ 2021 Opening Day roster could shake out:
+There are some guarantees when it comes to the 26-man roster and a few question marks.
+Let’s take another look at how the Indians’ 2021 Opening Day roster could shake out:

 Catcher (2): Roberto Pérez, Austin Hedges

-The Indians felt confident in picking up Pérez’s $5.5 million option for a reason.
-The two-time Gold Glove Award winner will absolutely be back in his starting role in 2021.
+After two years of battling through injuries, Pérez entered camp in excellent shape, having dropped 25 pounds over the offseason.
+There’s no question that Pérez will be the club’s primary catcher.
 What’s left to determine is just how much Hedges will spell Pérez.
-Pérez has run into injuries over the last two seasons, and the club decided to keep Hedges, who signed a one-year, $2.8 million deal to avoid arbitration.
-The two are very similar defensively and could be a solid duo behind the dish.
+In a year of trimming payroll, the Indians decided to keep Hedges, who signed a one-year, $2.8 million deal to avoid arbitration.
+The two are very similar defensively, and could be a solid duo behind the dish.